MicrosoftWord12/discord-bot-generator/README.md

 ##### Known Bugs

-- Honestly I do not know but from what I can tell I don't have many.
-If I have any that is
+- Honestly I do not know but from what I can tell I don't have many
+- Bug with the command execution
+  - I hard coded '-' in [FILE](lib/templates/executor/message.js) which was the command prefix (LINE 12)

 ##### Requirements